 Hamstring Foam Rolling

 From the sit bone, roll down to just above the knee then come back down.
 When it comes to foam rolling, we are ideally trying to avoid the joint.
-We just want to go above or below the joint and focus in on that muscle.
+We just want to go above or below the joint and focus on that muscle.
 I find this exercise causes less sensitivity than the gluteus maximus and the IT band foam rolling exercises.
 But oftentimes there is tension in the hamstring which leads to hip pain, especially when you are squatting.

 4. Quadriceps Foam Rolling

 Quadriceps Foam Rolling

 Place half of your body on the foam roller.
 Roll up from above the hip to just below the hip, and roll through.
 Do 5 repetitions down and up, going through the muscle.
 You’ll probably feel some sensitivity in the quadriceps.
 Often, there is tension built up in the quadriceps which has an effect on hip pain when squatting.

 So, there you go!
-Make sure you do these foam rolling exercises to target the IT band, gluteus maximus, hamstring and quadriceps if you have stiffness and tightness when squatting.
-These exercises will have great effects in your squatting movements.
+Make sure you do these foam rolling exercises to target the IT band, gluteus maximus, hamstring, and quadriceps if you have stiffness and tightness when squatting.
+These exercises will have great effects on your squatting movements.

 If you want to improve the activation, endurance, and strength in your Gluteus Maximus, then click here to check out the Best Gluteus Maximus Exercises program.